 None of the Company's non-financial assets or liabilities are recorded at fair value on a non-recurring basis.
 No transfers between levels have occurred during the periods presented.

-Cash equivalents and short-term investments, all of which are classified as available-for-sale securities, consisted of the following (in thousands):
+Cash equivalents, which are classified as equity securities, and short-term investments, which are classified as available-for-sale securities, consisted of the following (in thousands):